|Stressor - Encroachment|

 Protect and Restore Aquatic, and Riparian Habitat

 River corridors, floodplains, wetlands, lake shorelands, and buffer areas provide important habitat for fish, wildlife, and some rare, threatened and endangered species.
 These areas are also important for species migration, travel corridors between habitat features, and dispersal routes for fish, birds and other wildlife.
 Minimizing encroachment reduces the likelihood of habitat fragmentation and loss of habitat function.
 Minimizing encroachment also supports plant growth and deters non-native invasive species, provides shade to moderate water temperatures, and supplies coarse woody habitat and other organic inputs for in-stream and in-lake habitat.
-Intercepting and filtering out the fine sediment pollution before it reaches the stream or lake helps to keep the stream bottom clean and preventing sedimentation of shallow lake waters.
+Near-shore or bank habitat acts to intercept and filter out fine sediment pollution before it reaches the stream or lake helps to keep the stream bottom clean and preventing sedimentation of shallow lake waters.
 This in turn supports aquatic insects, a principle food source for fish and birds.
 On lakes, shoreland development resulting in removal of native vegetation is linked with a measurable degradation of shallow water habitat elements such as loss of woody habitat, overhanging vegetation and increasing fine sediments.
 Slowing phosphorus enrichment of lakes maintains a lake in its natural trophic state, which would be more ecologically stable.
-Minimizing encroachment allows these areas to continue serving as important infiltration resources, supporting groundwater aquifer recharge and the maintenance of adequate base flow, crucial in supporting the biological integrity of streams during drier months.
+Overall, minimizing encroachment allows these areas to continue serving as important infiltration resources, supporting groundwater aquifer recharge and the maintenance of adequate base flow, crucial in supporting the biological integrity of streams during drier months.

 Minimize Flood and Fluvial Erosion HazardsWhat are the causes and sources of Encroachment?